Eraoui909/OPM/README.md

 # Getting start

+## Basic features

-To get start, I'll try to start building a MVP to be considered as POC.
+To get started, I'll try to build a MVP that can be considered a POC.

+This POC will contains 4 basic commands:
+  * ***opm install**: to install the dependencies
+  * ***opm uninstall**: to uninstall the dependencies
+  * ***opm update**: to update the dependencies
+  * ***opm publish**: to publish the dependencies

+We will also cover project publishing in V1.
+To achieve this, every project must follow a specific format that will be defined later.

+## CLI

+To interact with OPM, we will offer users a CLI.
+This CLI will be developed in this POC using Node.js.